Cardboard in worm-farms

 Avoid adding seafood and dairy products to your worm-farms.

-The cardboard in your worm farms should first be soaked in water and then shredded manually into smaller pieces that the wrigglies can easily access the food.
+The cardboard in your worm farms should first be soaked in water and then shredded manually into smaller pieces so that the wrigglies can easily access the food.

 Some folk like to soak the cardboard overnight first; the worms can then crawl more easily through the waste, letting in air.